ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/README.md

 ### API Endpoints

+If you run the applicationy, you can use swagger to check API Endpoints on the link [HERE](http://localhost:8080/swagger-ui.html)
-Click [HERE](https://github.com/ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/wiki/API-END-POINTS) to see the end points
+Otherwise you can see them [HERE](https://github.com/ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/wiki/API-END-POINTS) to see the end points

 ### CORS Configuration